exchange321/integration-experiment-meteor/README.md

     - [ ] Integrating GraphQL

 ## Logs
-* As webpack:webpack hasn't been actively updated and it doesn't support the latest Meteor version 1.4+, Webpack Integration is dropped in this project.
+* webpack:webpack hasn't been actively updated and it doesn't support the latest Meteor version 1.4+
+    - Webpack Integration is dropped in this project
+***
+* Meteor for Windows is incredibly slow
+    - Separation of client and server is under consideration
+***